-Common shares, no par value, authorized unlimited number of shares, issued and outstanding were 29,471,309 shares as at December 31,2015 (2014-24,371,309).

-On June 25, 2015, Unigold issued 5,100,000 post-consolidation common shares at a price of \$0.20 per share for aggregate gross proceeds of \$1,020,000.
-See also Note 16(g).
-The private placement was conducted after giving effect to a consolidation of the common shares of the Company on the basis of one (1) new common share for every ten (10) common shares issued and outstanding (the "Consolidation").
+Common shares, no par value, authorized unlimited number of shares, issued and outstanding were 45,621,309 shares as at December 31, 2016 (2015 - 29,471,309).
+The Company consolidated the common shares of the Company on the basis of one (1) new common share for every ten (10) common shares issued and outstanding (the "Consolidation").
 The Consolidation was approved by shareholders of Unigold at the annual and special meeting of shareholders held on March 31, 2015 and became effective as of June 24, 2015.
 All references to common shares outstanding, per share amounts, warrants and options have been retroactively restated to reflect the Consolidation.